Upcoming events at Milton

 Our cosy café offers a range of delicous sweets and tasty Merlo coffee!

-Take advantage of our new catering services to make lunchtime easy.
+You can take advantage of our catering services to make lunchtime easy.
 We offer fresh sandwiches, cakes, biscuits, and drinks.
-Simply phone 3510 5000 to order from our friendly café staff.
+Simply phone 3510 5000 to place an order to be delivered or picked up at your convenience.

-And don't forget to pick up a Loyalty Card if you're a regular visitor.
+And don't forget to join our loyalty club if you're a regular visitor.
 After just nine coffees you'll get the next one on us!

 Our bookgroups meet: